-The Pew Center for Arts & Heritage has invited Dr. Suse Anderson to serve as our 2018-19 Visiting Technologist, to lead an examination of forward-thinking technology work in the arts and culture field.
+Dr. Suse Anderson served as the Center's 2018-19 Visiting Technologist to lead an examination of forward-thinking technology work in the arts and culture field.
 Anderson is Assistant Professor, Museum Studies at The George Washington University, President of MCN (Museum Computer Network), and host of Museopunks, a podcast for the progressive museum (presented by the American Alliance of Museums).
 She holds a PhD and BFA from The University of Newcastle, Australia, and a BA from Charles Sturt University, Australia.

 Previously, she was Director of Audience Experience at The Baltimore Museum of Art, where she was responsible for creating a seamless and positive experience of the BMA for visitors to the museum and across its digital platforms.

-Over the course of several months, Anderson will present public programs and moderated conversations with leading technologists on the possibilities within digital practice and technological experimentation, as well as hold office hours at the Center, facilitate consultation sessions, and conduct site visits with Center constituents and technology specialists in the region.
+Over the course of several months, Anderson presented public programs and moderated conversations with leading technologists on the possibilities within digital practice and technological experimentation, held office hours at the Center, facilitated consultation sessions, and conducted site visits with Center constituents and technology specialists in the region.

-We asked Anderson to share her thoughts on how technology is influencing organizational practices, and how she is approaching her role as Visiting Technologist.
+Prior to her engagement, we asked Anderson to share her thoughts on how technology is influencing organizational practices and how she was approaching her role as Visiting Technologist.

 What are the advantages that technology is offering arts and cultural organizations right now?